nordic-institute/X-Road-development/TEST_WORKFLOW.md

 	- Integration branch between Finland and Estonia (and other possible partners)
 	- Latest integrated test development source code

-README.md file in the root of X-Road-tests must indicate the X-Road source code version for both MASTER and DEVELOP branches so that there is no confusion for which version these tests were designated for.
-Indication is done by pointing to the specific tag (MASTER) or commit (DEVELOP) of the X-Road source code.
+README.md file in the root of X-Road-tests must indicate the X-Road source code version for both `master` and `develop` branches so that there is no confusion for which version these tests were designated for.
+Indication is done by pointing to the specific tag (master) or commit (develop) of the X-Road source code.

 Fork repository:
 - `master` branch https://github.com/vrk-kpa/X-Road-tests and https://github.com/asaquality/X-Road-tests
 	- Tagged releases of X-road-tests
 - `develop` branch https://github.com/vrk-kpa/X-Road-tests and https://github.com/asaquality/X-Road-tests
-	- Country branch for test development
 	- Latest country test development source code
 	- Make pull request to develop for ria-ee/X-Road-tests